 Proponents contend that this is the only way to produce equality.
 Is this poppycock?
 Legendary economist Milton Friedman said it best.
 “The society that puts equality before freedom will end up with neither.
 The society that puts freedom before equality will end up with a great measure of both.”
 Collective culpability will not correct yesterday’s faults; only maintaining today’s system where everyone is equal and has the same liberties will ensure history doesn’t repeat itself.

 The reparations proposal is just an extension of identity politics.
 By engaging in it, you regularly need to propose the question: Who had it worse?
-The answer to that is simple: Everyone had it bad for much of human history.We value your comments!
-Please weigh in on our comment section below.
+The answer to that is simple: Everyone had it bad for much of human history.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com